Scarborough (TV series): Production

 The show was announced by the BBC in August 2018.
 Filming started in the town of Scarborough in April 2019, with final scenes being filmed just over six weeks later at the end of May of the same year.
-Scenes have been filmed in Luna Park, Peasholm Park and the pub the Newcastle Packet Inn is shown in the series as being called The Good Ship where the characters meet up on Friday nights.
+Scenes have been filmed in Luna Park, Peasholm Park and the pub The Newcastle Packet is shown in the series as being called The Good Ship where the characters meet up on Friday nights.
 Internal scenes at the pub were filmed in Sholver, Oldham.
 The hairdressing salon (Geraldine's), had its scenes filmed in Stockport, Greater Manchester, with most of the interior shots being filmed in studios in Manchester.